This website no longer supports Internet Explorer 11. Please use a more up-to-date browser such as Firefox, Chrome for better viewing and usability.

 Polyhouses

 Polyhouses are large, high-tech greenhouses covered with UV-stabilised plastic film.
 They offer a much higher level of environmental control thanks to features such as drip irrigation, passive or active ventilation and shading systems.
 In organic production, they enable the intensive cultivation of high-value crops year-round while conserving water and nutrients.
 Polyhouses are ideal for producers seeking higher yields and better crop quality without the use of chemicals.
+Depending on the production company, they can also be added together to enable big, protected cropping structures without having to use a glasshouse (see below).

 Glasshouses